mionmari/autoArm_Leg/README.md

 # autoArm_Leg
 Simple auto-rig for an IK/FK arm and reverse foot setup for legs.
-Undo button only "undos" the rig command wasi f it was the last command done.
+Undo button only "undos" the rig command if it was the last command done.

 ## U
 Must have joints labelled shoulder, elbow, and wrist (i.e. L_Shoulder, shoulder, Rshoulder).